VukkumJayaGayatri/NutriScan-AI-Calorie-Estimation-and-Personalized-Nutrition-Guide/README.md

 📖 Project Overview

-Gemini Health Tracker is a user-friendly AI-powered health management application that utilizes Google Gemini Pro Vision API to analyze food images, estimate calorie intake, and provide personalized nutrition insights.
+NutriScan AI is a user-friendly AI-powered health management application that utilizes Google Gemini Pro Vision API to analyze food images, estimate calorie intake, and provide personalized nutrition insights.
 Designed with Streamlit for a seamless UI experience, this app is ideal for individuals aiming to track their calorie consumption and maintain a balanced diet.

 🚀 Features